 Representativeness is an important element for surveys; the included sample should be representative of the target population and must be defined with regards to the research question.
 For example, if the objective of the survey is to evaluate whether the RMM are distributed among the right target population, the lists which are used for the distribution of the RMM material cannot be used as the source population for sampling.

-The response rate is also an important metric of survey and it should be reported for each survey based on a standard definition so that the comparison among different surveys is possible.
+The response rate is also an important metric of survey and it should be reported in a standardised way for each survey so that the comparison among different surveys is possible.
 Standard Definitions.
-Final Dispositions of Case Codes and Outcome Rates for Surveys of the American Association for Public Opinion Research provides standard definitions which can be adapted to the context of pharmacoepidemiological surveys.
+Final Dispositions of Case Codes and Outcome Rates for Surveys of the American Association for Public Opinion Research provides standard definitions which can be adapted to pharmacoepidemiological surveys.
 The overall response rate of participation remains low in telephone surveys (J.M.
 Lepkowski, N.C.
 Tucker, J.M Bricket al., Ed.
 Advances in telephone survey methodology Wiley 2007, Part V) and is important to counteract since it leads to lack of power and reduced representativeness.
-These measures include the use of short or personalised questionnaires approved by professional associations.
+A way to mitigate the low response rate is to include the use of short or personalised questionnaires approved by professional associations.

-Randomised clinical trials are another form of primary data collection.
+Randomised clinical trials is an experimental design that involves primary data collection.
 There are numerous textbooks and publications on methodological and operational aspects of clinical trials and they are not covered here.
-An essential guideline on clinical trials is the European Medicines Agency (EMA) Note for Guidance on Good Clinical Practice, which specifies obligations for the conduct of clinical trials to ensure that the data generated in the trial are valid.
+An essential guideline on clinical trials is the European Medicines Agency (EMA) Guideline for good clinical practice E6(R2), which specifies obligations for the conduct of clinical trials to ensure that the data generated in the trial are valid.
+From a legal perspective, the Volume 10 of the Rules Governing Medicinal Products in the European Union contains all guidance and legislation relevant for conduct of clinical trials.
+A number of documents are under revision.